Pawnbrokers in the early 20th century

 Pawnbrokers shops were quite common when I was a child in the early 1900s.
 They could be recognized from some distance away because there were always three balls hanging outside, usually of a gold colour.

-Our pawn shop in Edmonton was run by two brothers by the name of Evans.
-One window was given over to jewellery and the other to men's clothing.
 I recall seeing women standing outside with bundles of clothes and bedding waiting for the shop to open on a Monday morning.
 Then they would redeem these bundles at the end of the week when or if their husbands brought home enough wages.
 It was a vicious circle in that, once started, it had to continue.